Here are my liner notes to Martin Arnold, Enamel (Rat-drifting, 2023):

 • Scott Thomson, November 2023

 All music composed by Martin Arnold (SOCAN) and played by Scott Thomson (tenor trombone with Harmon mute).
-Track one was recorded on 20 July, 2023, in Montreal by Raphaël Foisy-Couture.
-Track two was recorded on 17 June, 2023, in Toronto by Jean Martin.
-Track three was recorded on 5 June, 2023, in Montreal by Mathieu Bélanger.
+The first version was recorded on 20 July, 2023, in Montreal by Raphaël Foisy-Couture.
+The second version was recorded on 17 June, 2023, in Toronto by Jean Martin.
+The third version was recorded on 5 June, 2023, in Montreal by Mathieu Bélanger.
 Mixing and mastering by Jean Martin at The Farm, Toronto.
 Photography by Scott Thomson.
 The Canada Council for the Arts helped to make Enamel possible.